You’ve worked hard for a long time building your life, succeeding in your career, raising your kids…

 It’s normal to feel a bit uneasy when you’re trying something new (or for the first time in a while), but strength training is just that: training!
 You aren’t expected to know exactly what to do the first time you step into the gym or the first time you try an exercise.
 Remember your first day at work?
 Surely you had similar feelings of uncertainty, but look at you now!

-Our trainers have worked with all kinds of people.
-From those who have never stepped into a gym before to those who are looking for extra tips and techniques for their heavier lifts—we’re here to help everyone!
+Our team of coaches here at Movimento Fitness work with all kinds of people.
+From those who have never stepped into a gym before to those who have been active for years but want that extra guidance—we’re here to help everyone!
 Our goal is to make you feel comfortable and confident.
-We don’t care if you look like a fitness model, we are here to make sure you feel good doing each exercise and that you walk out of the gym feeling proud of the work you put in.
+We are here to make sure you feel good doing each exercise and that you walk out of the gym feeling proud of the work you put in.
+We customize your strength training programs completely around YOU!

 So, where do you begin?